loadero/loadero-java/README.md

 <h3>Description</h3>
 <hr>
-<p>This is a small java library that can be used as a wrapper to interact with Loadero API.</p>
+<p>This is a small java library that can be used as a client to interact with Loadero API service.</p>
 <p>For now only a small portion of functionality is covered such as getting or updating information about
-existing tests, updating information about Loadero group and participants.
+existing tests, groups and participants.
+In addition it is possible to launch tests and poll for the results.
 </p>

 <h3>Plans</h3>